Rewa Eco-Lodge, Arapaima in Guyana

 A remote, Guyanese jungle village

 Rewa, in British Guyana, is a remote village in the middle of the rain forest which is one of the things that makes it so special.
 The village is home to roughly 250 indigenous Guyanese, predominantly of the Makushi tribe, but there are also indigenous Waipishana and Warao.
-The lodge is run by the people of Rewa village adding valuable employment opportunities to the incredible resource that is the forest’s natural biodiversity.
+Visiting anglers access the lodge from one of three boat pick up points which are reached by either charter or scheduled airline flights.